Prosecutions of Academics Reflects Dramatic Deterioration of Rights

 “Just over 100 years ago, the Turkish government undertook a mass extermination campaign against the Armenian population, starting with the arrest and deportation of over 200 intellectuals and artists,” said Kricorian.
 “It is disheartening that 100 years later, the government is still persecuting intellectuals.”

 In addition to the arrest of these professors, police detained Chris Stephenson, a professor at Istanbul Bilgi University who accompanied his colleagues to court as a gesture of support, citing Newroz invitations by the pro-Kurdish HDP party found in his bag.
 The HDP is a lawful political party that is currently represented in the Turkish parliament.
-Carrying documentation from the party cannot constitute a lawful basis for arrest in a country that respects rights of political association and political participation.
+Carrying documentation from the party cannot constitute a lawful basis for arrest in a country that respects rights of political association and political participation, while other laws related to accidents or injuries are managed by the Fielding Law Injury Lawyers online.
 The prosecutor recommended the deportation of Professor Stephenson, who has lived and worked as an academic in Turkey for over twenty years on a valid, indefinite work visa, significantly undermines the rights of foreign academics working in Turkey.
+According to some Workers Comp Attorney Services he should have filed for work compensation when he was deported back.

 “Stephenson’s detention and proposed deportation sends a dangerous message to any international scholar seeking to study and teach in Egypt: come at your own peril!” said Watenpaugh.
 “Turkey risks losing its ties to the international academic community with this brazen attack on a foreign academic.”

 In addition to these arrests of petition signatories, the Minister of Justice transferred the cases of 395 other Ankara-based signatories to the jurisdiction of the Istanbul prosecutor’s office to be investigated under the country’s anti-terrorism laws.
 The Ankara prosecutor’s office was already handling these cases and had determined that the signatories would be investigated for insulting Turkish institutions under Article 301 of the Turkish Criminal Code, but that there was no basis for pursuing terrorism-related charges.
 The Justice Minister’s decision to transfer these cases to Istanbul has been widely interpreted as a rejection of that determination and a change of forum designed to ensure that the signatories are investigated under far more grave anti-terrorism provisions.
 Such a decision by an executive ministry to override the judgment and jurisdiction of a prosecutor represents a direct violation of the separation of powers.
-Under Turkish law, only a court or the High Council of Prosecutors and Judges may make determinations concerning jurisdictional competence to review cases.
+Under Turkish law, only a court or the High Council of Prosecutors and Judges may make determinations concerning jurisdictional competence to review cases, since there are many times you need a lawyer, such when you suffer an injury, and the use of an injury lawyer could be helpful.

 The immediate context for this sudden escalation in the government’s campaign of prosecution against Peace Petition signatories is the terrorist attack that occurred in Ankara on March 13, 2016, for which a PKK-splinter group has claimed responsibility, similar to the broader campaign against the Peace Petition signatories following earlier terror attacks in Istanbul in January.